Detroit: Sports

 In college sports, Detroit's central location within the Mid-American Conference (MAC) has made it a frequent site for the league's championship events.
 While the MAC Basketball Tournament moved permanently to Cleveland starting in 2000, the MAC Football Championship Game has been played at Ford Field since 2004 and annually attracts 25,000 to 30,000 fans.
 The University of Detroit Mercy has an NCAA Division I program, and Wayne State University has both NCAA Division I and II programs.
 The NCAA football GameAbove Sports Bowl (formerly, Quick Lane Bowl) is held at Ford Field each December.

 The city hosted the 2005 MLB All-Star Game, Super Bowl XL in 2006, the 2006 and 2012 World Series, WrestleMania 23 in 2007, and the NCAA Final Four in April 2009.
 The Detroit Indy Grand Prix is held in Belle Isle Park.
 In 2007, open-wheel racing returned to Belle Isle with both Indy Racing League and American Le Mans Series Racing.
 From 1982 to 1988, Detroit held the Detroit Grand Prix, at the Detroit street circuit.

+Several notable athletes came from Detroit.
 In 1932, Eddie "The Midnight Express" Tolan from Detroit won the 100- and 200-meter races and two gold medals at the 1932 Summer Olympics.
+He was the first black athlete to win two Olympic gold medals.
 Joe Louis won the heavyweight championship of the world in 1937.

-Detroit has made the most bids to host the Summer Olympics without ever being awarded the games, with seven unsuccessful bids for the 1944, 1952, 1956, 1960, 1964, 1968, and 1972 summer games.
+Detroit has made the most bids to host the Summer Olympics without ever being awarded the right to host the games, with seven unsuccessful bids submitted.
+Detroit bid for the 1944, 1952, 1956, 1960, 1964, 1968, and 1972 Summer Olympics, losing to London, Helsinki, Melbourne, Rome, Tokyo, Mexico City and Munich respectively.

 In 2024, Detroit hosted the NFL draft.
 Over 775,000 people were present in downtown Detroit over the course of the three-day event, making it the highest attended draft on record.